mario8x/devops2everyone/testing/security/samples/practice-web-goat.md

 https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities
 https://www.youtube.com/watch?v=bhJmVBJ-F-4

-The opensource community is maturing and the availability of open source software has become prolific without regard to determining the provenance of the libraries used in our applications.
+The open source community is maturing and the availability of open source software has become prolific without regard to determining the provenance of the libraries used in our applications.

 ### questions we should know the answer too: